Acute and Chronic Care Management

 How often should levels be checked?

-Every 6–12 months depending on risk.
+Every six to twelve months depending on risk.

 Management Approach